Social Phobia (Social Anxiety Disorder): Always Embarrassed

 It’s important to know that although antidepressants can be safe and effective for many people, they may be risky for some, especially children, teens, and young adults.
 A “black box”—the most serious type of warning that a prescription drug can have—has been added to the labels of antidepressant medications.
 These labels warn people that antidepressants may cause some people to have suicidal thoughts or make suicide attempts.

-Anyone taking antidepressants should be monitored closely, especially when they first start treatment with medications.
+Anyone taking antidepressants should be monitored closely, especially when they first start treatment.

 Another type of medication called beta-blockers can help control some of the physical symptoms of social phobia such as excessive sweating, shaking, or a racing heart.
 They are most commonly prescribed when the symptoms of social phobia occur in specific situations, such as “stage fright.”

-Some people do better with cognitive behavior therapy, while others do better with medication.
+Some people do better with CBT, while others do better with medication.
 Still others do best with a combination of the two.
 Talk with your doctor about the best treatment for you.